 In 2011, researcher John Karcz advised NASA that the Dragon would be able to safely deliver up to a tonne without using a parachute, and that supersonic retro-propulsion would allow it to carry even more.
 Retro-propulsion involves firing rockets in the direction the craft is travelling in, in order to slow it down.
 In order to land safely on Mars, this will need to be done while the spacecraft is still travelling faster than the speed of sound.

-It's still not known how this will be achieved but NASA seems optimistic, they hope to launch an unmanned mission to Mars using both the Falcon Heavy and the Dragon in 2018, two years after Mars One's first potential launch.
+It's still not known how this will be achieved but NASA seems optimistic, they hope to launch an uncrewed mission to Mars using both the Falcon Heavy and the Dragon in 2018, two years after Mars One's first potential launch.

 A SpaceX Dragon capsule joined to a Falcon 9 rocket.
 Image credit: NASA/Jim Grossmann/Public domain.